 What is the best way to store old photos?

-According to Mink, boxes designed for archival materials are best for long-term storage.
+According to Carl Mink, owner of Millburn Camera ASAP Photo in New Jersey, boxes designed for archival materials are best for long-term storage.
 Using a box ensures that photos are organized, not wrinkled, and not affected by acid, depending on the material of the box you choose.

 Mink makes sure to note that some very old photos may already show signs of aging that a storage box will not be able to fix.
 "Many studio prints from the 1920s to the 1950s did not have the fixer properly washed from them when they were printed," he says.
 "If your photos from this era have a dull silver sheen when you tilt them at an angle, that is the original silver coming through the paper onto the front of the image.
 This damage cannot be arrested—these photos should be professionally duplicated and restoration copies should be made."